sarduk/replace_placeholders/README.md

 **Input:**
 1. **path_input template:** This can be a parent directory or a single file.
 The files within the directory, or the file itself, may contain placeholders format {placeholder} in both their names and content.
-2. **path_file_placeholders:** A list key-value strings that associates placeholders with the values to replace them.
+2. **arg_placeholders:** A list key-value strings that associates placeholders with the values to replace them.
 Each element of the array is in the form `<placeholder, replacement_value>`.
 3. **path_dir_output:** The destination where the modified file or directory should be saved.

 **Functionality:**